Applied Physiology Laboratory

 The research direction at the Applied Physiology Laboratory has two major concentrations: one on skeletal muscle physiology and the other on the effects of stress on immune function.
 Conditions such as aging and many diseases elicit significant muscle loss.
 Thus, it is our goal to investigate the underlying mechanisms and etiology of muscle atrophy and hypertrophy with the long-term intent of developing a successful countermeasure strategy to muscle wasting.
 Furthermore concurrent physical and mental challenges precipitate an exaggerated endocrine response that potentially increases susceptibility to opportunistic infections through suppression of innate immunity.
 By gaining a better understanding of factors contributing to disease and infection susceptibility we will help in the design of future wellness interventions and strategies to help formulate future health care policies.

-Andrew Fry is currently a professor in the Department of Health, Sport & Exercise Sciences at the University of Kansas.
-After obtaining his B.S in Physical Education at Nebraska Wesleyan University, where he was a captain of the wrestling team, he owned and operated a commercial fitness... more
+Andrew Fry is a professor in the Department of Health, Sport & Exercise Sciences at the University of Kansas.
+He received his degrees from Nebraska Wesleyan University, the University of Nebraska-Lincoln, and Penn State University.
+During his two year post-doctoral training, Andy studied... more

 Philip Gallagher is an associate professor and program director of Exercise Science, in the Department of Health, Sport, and Exercise Sciences (HSES).
 He is also the director of the Applied Physiology Laboratory.
 Dr. Gallagher joined the faculty in 2004 after completing doctoral studies in Human... more